sandeepkaurs/README/README.md

 # Sandeep's Notes
 ## Summary

-This repository contains all of the notes taken by Sandeep for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by Sandeep for the Lighthouse Labs Web Development Bootcamp taken by [Sandeep](https://github.com/sandeepkaurs/README.git).